-How to celebrate
+How to take part

-When is World Hospice and Palliative Care Day celebrated in 2022?
+When is World Hospice and Palliative Care Day celebrated in 2023?

 World Hospice and Palliative Care Day is observed on October 9 each year.